Meath Senior Football Championship: Competition format

 From 2020, 16 teams compete in the championship, with four groups of four teams.
 The top two finishers in each group qualify for the quarter-finals.
 The bottom two teams in each group progress to the relegation playoffs.
 The overall loser in the relegation playoffs gets relegated to the Intermediate Division.

 In the 2020 Meath Senior Football Championship, due to the short window available to complete the championship because of the COVID-19 pandemic, the Meath county board decided that only the top team in each group would qualify for the semi-finals while only the bottom team in each group would take part in the relegation playoffs.

 History

 Wolfe Tones went from the Meath Junior Football Championship to Meath SFC winners in the space of four seasons in the early 21st-century, featuring Meath player Cian Ward, whose emergence as one of Meath's "most exciting talents" coincided with this run, while 1996 All-Ireland Senior Football Championship-winning captain Tommy Dowd also joined the club around this time.

-In the 2022 final, Ratoath defeated Summerhill 0-12 to 0–11 to win their third Keegan Cup.
+In the 2025 final, Summerhill defeated Ratoath 0-16 to 0–13.

 Senior teams

-The 16 teams competing in the 2022 Senior Football Championship are:
+The 16 teams which are due to compete in the 2026 Senior Football Championship include: